arkydon/arky/content/garden/Notes/Mini Blog/_index.md

 ### Random
 I have a *'There's something seriously wrong in my head'* realisation a couple of times a day.

-That sad moment when you find something very funny but can't share it with anyone because no one will get it.
-It's either an obscure reference that requires being chronically online to understand, or a topic that none of your friends are interested in, like Pokémon.
+Hate when I find something really funny that I can't share with anyone because there's no one I know who will get it.
+It's either some very obscure reference that requires being chronically online to understand, or a topic that no one I know is interested in, like Pokémon.

 <!-- ### Watermelons
 Maybe the wellow theres